 Call 1-800-RUNAWAY if you are a teacher looking for information to pass along to your students about youth homelessness or the reality of life on the streets

-The 24-hour crisis line has an experienced front-line team member ready to help you now.
-If you're not ready to call, you can post to the bulletin board, send an email, or start a live chat.
+The 24-hour Crisis Line has experienced team member ready to help.
+If you are not ready to call, you can post to the bulletin board, send an email, or start a live chat.
 It’s anonymous, confidential and free

 Homefree: free transportation to bring abducted children back home on Greyhoud in conjuction with Runaway Switchboard.
 A youth who calls the switchboard is eligibile for a ticket home if he or she, is willing to return home to their legal guardian, the legal guardian wishes them to return home, has filed a runaway report and the program has not been used by the youth two times before